Giacomo Panizza: Career

 For some time, Panizza worked as the assistant to Cesare Pugni, the current Maestro al Cembalo.
 When Pugni had to flee Milan from his creditors, Panizza took over his position and in 1834 became Maestro al Cembalo.
 Panizza incurred criticism from composers such as Gaetano Donizetti and Vincenzo Bellini for altering works performed at La Scala.
 In 1842, Panizza responded to the complaints in the newspaper, Il Pirata. "..If Mr. Donizetti believes the writer guilty of past and future alterations to scores of his own or others, he will admit the answer, that if this is a vice, it will be that of the Maestro at the harpsichord and not of Maestro Panizza.
 Attributable to the place and not to the person, but rather desired by theatrical circumstances, not by the Maestro's vainglory (...).
 The Maestro does the best he knows and can do in the different cases, (.... to obtain the best execution and the best possible effect."

 Panizza also taught vocal lessons to subsidise his income.
 His most famous pupil was the tenor Carlo Guasco.
 In 1831, he premiered his first opera, La Collerica at La Scala.
 His operas were not major successes.
 He also wrote nationalist Italian songs.
 The Canto guerra per gl’Italiani was his most popular opus in this genere.
 He wrote many ballets, his most popular ones being Odetta or the Madness of Charles VI, King of France (1847), and Faust (1848), both choreographed by Jules Perrot.
 However, Faust would only gain notoriety after its rather disastrous premiere.
 In 1852, he began to conduct at the Covent Garden Theatre, London.
 But only 6 years later, he would have to cancel this engagement due to his heart illness.
 In 1859, after Verdi had to decline writing a hymn for King Victor Emanuel II, Panizza stepped in to write it.
 However, his Canto di Guerra was not liked.
 Between late 1859 and early 1860, Panizza conducted at the Teatro Regio, Turin.
 Because of his illness, he was taken back to Milan.
 He died on May 1, 1860, at the age of fifty-seven.

 Personal life

 Panizza was good friends with the Cavalini brothers, Ernesto and Eugenio.
 Panizza grew fond of their sister, Amalia, and married her on July 10, 1839.
 His son, Achille, was born on September 1, 1842.
 Achille fathered a girl in 1872 but she died at age 1.
-Achille is never recorded as having no more children.
+Achille is never recorded as having more children.
 The writer Cletto Arrighi did, however, identify Achille in his sexual life as "terribly prolific".